etleap/terraform-provider-etleap/docs/data-sources/connection_user_defined_api.md

 - `basic` (Attributes) Authentication method that uses a username/password pair. (see [below for nested schema](#nestedatt--authentication--basic))
 - `bearer` (Attributes) Authentication method that uses a Bearer token. (see [below for nested schema](#nestedatt--authentication--bearer))
 - `header` (Attributes) Authentication method that uses a header. (see [below for nested schema](#nestedatt--authentication--header))
+- `oauth` (Attributes) Authentication method using OAuth 2.0 client credentials flow.
+Exchanges client_id and client_secret for an access token via the token endpoint. (see [below for nested schema](#nestedatt--authentication--oauth))

 <a id="nestedatt--authentication--basic"></a>
 ### Nested Schema for `authentication.basic`